cwricklee/stock-portfolio-tracker/README.md

 1. From the **Stock Quotes** menu, choose **Create New Stock Sheet**.
 It will ask for the **path** of the stock from the https://quotes.wsj.com/ site.
    E.g. for Apple Stock at https://quotes.wsj.com/US/XNAS/AAPL, the **path** is **US/XNAS/AAPL**.
 2. A sheet based on a template and named after the Stock Symbol will be created.
 It will also fetch the latest stock price and relevant information of the stock.
+3. To add this stock details to the Summary sheet, click the **Add to Summary** button.

 ## Special Notes